 Oatmeal face masks

-Here are the ingredients for making three different types of oatmeal face mask:
+This section details the ingredients for three types of oatmeal face mask.

 A mask of ground oatmeal could help remove dead skin cells and unclog pores.